alanbsmith/the_pivot/CHECKLIST.markdown

 Assign items to categories or remove them from categories.
 Products can belong to more than one category.

-See a listing of all orders with: (Corey)
+See a listing of all orders with: (Tan)
 ========================================
 the total number of orders by status links for each individual order filter orders to display by status type (for statuses "ordered", "paid", "cancelled", "completed") --> If can/comp then no delete button

-link to transition to a different status: (Hilary)
+link to transition to a different status: (Tan)
 =========================================================================
 link to "cancel" individual orders which are currently "ordered" or "paid" link to "mark as paid" orders which are "ordered" link to "mark as completed" individual orders which are currently "paid" --> make the link work

-Access details of an individual order, including: (Hilary)
+Access details of an individual order, including: (Tan)
 =================================================
 Order date and time
 Purchaser full name and email address